aces4all00/aces4all00.github.io/_pages/blind-sysadmin.markdown

 - I have always preferred using shell command and scripting over GUI alternatives so losing the ability to track the mouse pointer accross the screen has little impact

-- When it comes to reading and writing documents (email, reports, articles, etc.) in formats I cannot easily see I use screen magnification tool like (Windows) Magnifier and (Windows, MacOS) ZoomText and screen readers like, (Windows) Nararrator, (Windows) NVDA, (Windows) JAWS, (MacOS) VoiceOver, and (Linux) Orca, among others
+- When it comes to reading and writing documents (email, reports, articles, etc.) in formats I cannot easily see I use screen magnification tools like (Windows) Magnifier and (Windows, MacOS) ZoomText and screen readers like, (Windows) Nararrator, (Windows) NVDA, (Windows) JAWS, (MacOS) VoiceOver, and (Linux) Orca, among others

 - I can even write documents using Voice To Text (VTT) tools built into later versions of Android OS and IOS to write core parts of documents and edit them on a computer when necessary.
 (VTT on mobile device operating systems seems to work much better than what is available on desktop operating systems)

-- Because I usuall have enough control over how text is presented in shells and code writing tools I rarely need to use additional tools to use them...this means I can normally write scripts and use command line tools without having to rely on screen zoom and reader tools...which is most of how I have always dome my job
+- Because I usuall have enough control over how text is presented in shells and code writing tools I rarely need to use additional tools to use them...this means I can normally write scripts and use command line tools without having to rely on screen magnification and reader tools...which is most of how I have always dome my job

 Like I said, becoming blind has had little effect on my ability to be a good systems administrator.
-Some of the techniques and tools I use to do my work may have chance, but I am at least as good at what I do as I have always been.
+Some of the techniques and tools I use to do my work may have changed, but I am at least as good at what I do as I have always been.

 ## In Closing